 Flights exist between Tashkent and Bishkek two times a week.
 Overland, the quickest way is via Kazakhstan.

-You may find a direct bus to Bishkek (via Kazakhstan) exists (13 h, 240 000 Uzbek som), but if you don’t buy your ticket at least a day in advance, the bus might be full.
+A direct bus to Bishkek (via Kazakhstan) exists (13 h, 240 000 Uzbek som), but if you don’t buy your ticket at least a day in advance, the bus might be full.
 If that is the case, make your way to Shymkent and get on a bus to Almaty (hourly departures).
 Get off at Korday, where you can cross the border and hop on a minibus or taxi into Bishkek.
 It will be a long day if you plan to do it in one go.

 Regular flights occur between Tashkent and Dushanbe.
 Overland, this is a day-long journey (8-10h): first to Khujand, then through the Anzob tunnel to Dushanbe.
 It might be possible to shortcut via Bekobod – see the border crossings section on the status of the Bekobod crossing.